MCHS Student Handbook

 - Any student who begins in an honors class must remain for the first 4 weeks, except in case of computer error or student misplacement.

-All necessary schedule adjustments should be completed prior to the first day of school for the fall and spring sessions.
+All necessary schedule adjustments should be completed prior to the first day of school.
 Adjustments will be considered only in the case of deficiency, failures, or administrative errors.

 Request for schedule adjustments must be initiated during a parent, student, counselor, or teacher conference and can only be completed with the approval of the principal.